ttimbers/Sampling_Distributions_Lesson/Lesson_plan.md

 Draw a concept map on the whiteboard of information/ideas/lessons learned.
 The concept map is to be student driven, but can be guided by the tutor if necessary.
 A photo will be taken of the concept map and posted to the course website.

+*This instructional material (created by Tiffany Timbers) is made available under the Creative Commons Attribution CC 0 1.0 license.
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.*